Family safeguarding

 What difference is Family Safeguarding making?

-- Families are offered the right support at the right time, in order to help them to reduce the risks to their children and enable children to stay at home where it’s safe to do so
+- Families are offered the right support at the right time, to help them to reduce the risks to their children and enable children to stay at home where it is safe to do so

 - Schools and local community partners are playing a key role in identifying and supporting families who need early help